-- 10) Marks from in-course continuous assessments will be taken into consideration only for a candidate's first attempt at the relevant examination. - 11) If a candidate has not appeared for a continuous assessment and has a valid excuse, he / she shall be awarded a mark that is equivalent to the average mark obtained by him / her at the other in-course assessments relevant to that particular examination, provided that he / she has satisfactorily completed the relevant mandatory course work. - 12) If a candidate has not sat for a continuous assessment and does not have a valid excuse, he / she shall be given a zero mark for that continuous assessment. - 13) If a candidate has not sat for two or more continuous assessments, with or without a valid excuse, he / she will not be eligible to appear for the relevant end-course examination. - 14) A candidate must be eligible to appear for all assessment units / subjects that comprise an examination before he / she is admitted to that examination.
-A candidate will be allowed to appear for a separate component / subject in a particular examination only if he / she has been referred in that component / subject at a previous examination. - 15) A student may be granted permission to postpone a scheduled attempt at an examination on the basis of a valid excuse accepted by the Senate.
-The attempt at which he/she sits the examination after the postponement shall be regarded as the attempt for which he/she has submitted a valid excuse. - 16) In the absence of an excuse accepted by the Senate, failure to sit any due or scheduled examination shall be considered as an unsuccessful attempt at that examination.
+- examination, and therefore he / she will be eligible for distinctions and honours. - b) If the candidate's absence from course work / clinicals is not covered by a valid excuse1, this would be considered as his / her second attempt and therefore he / she will not be eligible for distinctions and honours. - 10) Marks from in-course continuous assessments will be taken into consideration only for a candidate's first attempt at the relevant examination. - 11) If a candidate has not appeared for a continuous assessment and has a valid excuse1, he / she shall be awarded a mark that is equivalent to the average mark obtained by him / her at the other in-course assessments relevant to that particular examination, provided that he / she has satisfactorily completed the relevant mandatory course work. - 12) If a candidate has not sat for a continuous assessment and does not have a valid excuse1, he / she shall be given a zero mark for that continuous assessment. - 13) If a candidate has not sat for two or more continuous assessments, with or without a valid excuse1, he / she will not be eligible to appear for the relevant end-course examination. - 14) A candidate must be eligible to appear for all assessment units / subjects that comprise an examination before he / she is admitted to that examination.
+A candidate will be allowed to appear for a separate component / subject in a particular examination only if he / she has been referred in that component / subject at a previous examination. - 15) A student may be granted permission to postpone a scheduled attempt at an examination on the basis of a valid excuse accepted by the Senate2.
+The attempt at which he/she sits the examination after the postponement shall be regarded as the attempt for which he/she has submitted a valid excuse.